tkmars/tkmars.github.io/_posts/2014-03-08-questblog.md

 date: 2014-03-08
 categories: [blogging]
 thumbnail: rsz_qchatthumbnail.png
-summary: North America's busiest mobile chat line wanted to start a blog for their users that focused on dating and relationship advice for both men and women.
+summary: Dating and relationship advice for both men and women.
 ---

 <a class="zoom" rel="gallery" href="{{ site.url }}/images/questchat - How to Know if He’s The One.png">